simon-ritchie/apysc/docs_src/source/add_child_and_remove_child.md

 ## Basic usage of the remove_child interface

-The `remove_child` interface removes a child from a parent `Sprite` instance.
+The `remove_child` interface removes a child from a parent container instance.
 The apysc does not display a removed `DisplayObject` instance.

 For example, the following code calls the `remove_child` interface in the click handler, so if you click the rectangle, it removes that rectangle.